 The College also works with national associations and leading healthcare companies to offer outstanding professional development opportunities in quality improvement, green healthcare, health human resources, system-level information management, executive training and nursing management.

-Health leaders keep up-to-date on practices and trends through the highly respected, peer-reviewed, quarterly journal Healthcare Management Forum and monthly newsletter in blog format, Communiqué.
+Health leaders keep up-to-date on practices and trends through the highly respected, peer-reviewed journal Healthcare Management Forum and monthly newsletter in blog format, Communiqué.

 Excellence is the standard and it must be recognized.
 The awards program recognizes outstanding leadership and the significant contribution of volunteers.